-Clothing items are undoubtedly the first things we think about before packing for any destination.
-But, as I mentioned before, a cruise can take you through a wide array of unpredictable weather changes like the Norwegian coast is significantly different than inland Norway.
+Clothing items are undoubtedly the first thing we consider before packing for any destination.
+But, as I mentioned, a cruise can take you through various unpredictable weather changes.
+The Norwegian coast is significantly different than inland Norway.

-This means, no matter which season you’re traveling in, make sure to carry a balanced mix of clothing items.
+This means, no matter which season you’re traveling in, carry a balanced mix of clothing items.
 Before jotting down a list of basic clothing essentials, let’s talk about the ideal everyday wear on a cruise in Norway.

 Yes, you’ll most likely wear your finest at formal dinners and casino evenings, but during the day, you should go for something more comfortable.
-Keep in mind if there is a dress code aboard when you begin packing your comfort items.
+Remember if there is a dress code aboard when packing your comfort items.

-That’s why, whether you’re staying on board or hopping off for an adventure, a short-sleeved polo shirt is a go-to option, in my opinion.
-If the weather is chilly, you can pair it up with a light fleece jacket or a warm hat if it gets too cold.
+That’s why, in my opinion, whether you’re staying on board or hopping off for an adventure, a short-sleeved polo shirt is a go-to option.
+If the weather is chilly, pair it with a light fleece jacket or a warm hat if it gets too cold.

-On the bottom, you should carry long pants for outdoor excursions to protect your legs and go for shorts while staying on board.
+On the bottom, you should carry long pants for outdoor excursions to protect your legs and wear shorts while on board.
 This minimalist outfit will keep you comfortable and allow you to participate in most outdoor activities.

-Of course, you can customize your outfit if you’re planning a particular trip during a stopover.
-Apart from these primary articles, here are some other clothing essentials you should add to your Norwegian cruise packing list.
+Of course, you can customize your outfit if you plan a trip during a stopover.
+Apart from these primary articles, you should add other clothing essentials to your Norwegian cruise packing list.